 Dr. Alice C. Linsley

-When it comes beauty, either as Truth or as an antidote to misery, it is difficult to escape the impression that discernment of beauty is highly subjective.
-The Irish poet, Oscar Wilde, wrote, "Beauty has as many meanings as man has moods.
+Judging beauty is likely to stir controversy.
+It is difficult to escape the impression that the discernment of beauty is highly subjective.
+Many philosophers and poets agree on that point.
+The Irish poet Oscar Wilde wrote, "Beauty has as many meanings as man has moods.
 Beauty is the symbol of symbols.
 Beauty reveals everything, because it expresses nothing.
 When it shows us itself, it shows us the whole fiery-coloured world."